Back to resources

 Land Entitlement Guide: Spartanburg & Greenville Counties

-Subdivision approval process Spartanburg County and Greenville workflows differ in forms, stormwater review depth, and timeline.
-This article compares both counties on grading permit requirements Spartanburg County and grading permit Greenville County SC, plus the documents land entitlement services teams prepare before horizontal work.
+Spartanburg County and Greenville subdivision approval workflows differ in forms, stormwater review depth, and timeline.
+This article compares both counties on grading permit requirements Spartanburg County and grading permit requirements in Greenville County, plus the documents land entitlement services teams prepare before horizontal work.

 Key takeaways